williamgrosset/chapter/README.md

 - [License](#license)

 ## Overview
 Chapter is a open-source, C++ tool that provides conventions for writing Git commit messages amongst other developers.
-You determine your own conventions and structure of messages through custom rules defined below.
-Adding this tool to your project can help ensure that commit messages become concise, standardized, and informative.
+You determine your own conventions and structure of messages through a list of custom rules.
+Adding this tool to your project can help ensure that commit messages become standardized and informative.

 ## Usage
 1. Compile and move executable into your `$HOME/` directory: